How to Avoid Property Tax Reassessment: California Prop 19 California Strategies and Prop 13 Protections

-(Please note: this page was substantially updated on February 17, 2021, as legal strategies changed after the Prop 19 California deadline.
+(Please note: this page was substantially updated on February 17, 2021, as legal strategies changed after the California Prop 19 deadline.
 We keep our clients updated on this subject with frequent webinars on Prop 13, Prop 19, and the property tax situation in California.)

 By James L. Cunningham Jr., Esq.